 Class Five is unique in that it has sub-grades to further explain the difficulty of a route: 5.0 to 5.15.
 At 5.10, the scale breaks down further by adding an a, b, c, or d after the initial class and grade: 5.10a, 5.10b, 5.10c, 5.10d, etc. Typically, climbing gyms feature rope routes that range from a 5.6 and up.
 From my experience, “novice” climbers can climb 5.7s without much issue, “intermediate” climbers can tackle 5.8-5.10, while 5.11 and up would be better suited for “advanced” climbers.

-Bouldering in the US uses a different scale: the V Scale.
+Bouldering problems in the US uses a different scale: the V Scale.
 This scale ranges from V0-V16.
 This scale works in the same way that the YDS works: the bigger the number, the harder the climb.
 In my gym, novice climbers will likely focus on V0-V1, intermediate climbers on V1-V4, and advanced climbers on V4 and up.

-A couple important notes about route grades: these grades tend to be subjective to the type of climbing (overhang vs. slab and crimps vs. slopers) and the setter or initial climber.
+A couple important notes about route and problems grades: these grades tend to be subjective to the type of climbing (overhang vs. slab and crimps vs. slopers) and the setter or initial climber.
 Grades can also expand over time: the hardest climbing grade used to be considered a 5.11, but now the hardest grade is considered a 5.15c (with two rumored project 5.15ds).

 Now that you know how to distinguish how difficult a route is, it is important that you do not let route grades box you in to only climbing certain grades.
 So what if the hardest thing you have ever climbed is a V1?
 If you see a V3 that intrigues you and (this is key!) will not cause you physical harm from trying it, then try the V3!
-Sure, you probably won’t get the route from start to finish, but if you are having fun then who cares?
+Sure, you probably won’t get the problem from start to finish, but if you are having fun then who cares?
 Step out of your comfort zone and you just might learn something new!

 Now that you are in the know, go climb something!
 Climb something hard, climb something fun.
 Just go climb!